National Science Foundation.Start Printed Page 75653

 Expiration Date of Approval: Not applicable.

-Type of Request: Intent to seek approval to carry out a new information collection.
+Type of Request: Intent to seek approval to carry out a new information collection for one year.

 Comments are invited on (a) whether the proposed collection of information is necessary for the proper performance of the functions of the Agency, including whether the information shall have practical utility; (b) the accuracy of the Agency's estimate of the burden of the proposed collection of information; (c) ways to enhance the quality, utility, and clarity of the information on respondents, including through the use of automated collection techniques or other forms of information technology; and (d) ways to minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology.Start Signature